 received a second place award in the Modified 240/260 class.
-He also brought it out to the Thunderhill track day that weekend and, even though the engine was still the old B21F (non-turbo), he blew away everyone else with some serious driving talent.
+He also brought it out to the Thunderhill track day that weekend.
+Even though the engine was still the old B21F (non-turbo), he blew away everyone else with some fast driving talent.
 Back then VCOA actually recorded competitive lap times for this event.
 Patrick took

 As you can see in these photos, all taken a number of years ago, the car went through a few changes, eventually getting a turbo motor and and a flat-nose hood.

 A few years later Patrick sold the car to someone in the Pacific Northwest and it disappeared.
 In 2009 Patrick located the car and bought it back.
 It hadn't been very well taken care of, so he's now put it away until it's time for it to be brought back.
-This 240 was one of the best sorted and coolest modified Volvos in its day and a big crowd pleaser at all the west coast shows.
+This 240 was considered to be one of the best sorted and coolest modified Volvos in its day and it was always a big crowd pleaser at all the west coast Volvo shows.

 242 Turbo was built and formerly owned by Doug Kauer of Northern